 two hours.
 Remove from oven and carefully open foil pouch.
 Brush

 both sides of the ribs with a generous amount of barbecue sauce.

 Return to oven.
 Bake uncovered for 15-20 minutes or until

 Memorial Day is more than just a three-day weekend that kicks off the summer season.
-It's also a time to remember all the soldiers who have made this country what it is.
+It's also a time to remember all the military men and women who have made this country what it is.
 So grab the kids, pack snacks and drinks, and head to Chicago's wreath laying ceremony and parade to teach your kids about patriotism.
-Then end your day with home-made barbecued ribs for an easy, summertime dinner.
+Then end your day with home-made barbecued ribs for an easy summertime dinner.
 Prepare your ingredients before you head downtown so you're ready to throw everything in the oven when you get home.

 Start at Daley Plaza (Dearborn and Washington streets in downtown Chicago) at 11 a.m.
-Saturday, May 25, 2012, for the solemn wreath laying ceremony at the eternal flame.
-The ceremony honors Illinois Gold Star Families who have lost a loved one to war-a reminder to all of us that local families have lost a father, brother, sister, son or daughter to the ongoing wars overseas.
+Saturday, May 24, 2014, for the solemn wreath laying ceremony at the eternal flame.
+The ceremony honors Illinois Gold Star Families who have lost a loved one to war-a reminder to all of us that local families have lost a father, brother, sister, son or daughter to the ongoing conflicts overseas.

 Next it's time to celebrate this great country at the Memorial Day Parade.
 Also on Saturday, kicking off at noon at State and Lake streets, the parade marches south on State to Van Buren.
 Considered one of the largest Memorial Day parades in the U.S., your kids will delight in the marching bands and drum and bugle corps that make their way through downtown.